-Camma Colonial Coloni 41.01.0

-Measurement

-Deviation of relative spectral response (f1') <3%

-Cosine correction error for incidence angles <25° <3%

-Cutoff frequency 35 Hz
+Measurement Deviation of relative spectral response (f1') <3% Cosine correction error for incidence angles <25° <3% Cutoff frequency 35 Hz

 The photometric data are collected with a National Instruments cRIO data acquisition system (Part # cRIO-9030).
 The system is fitted with 16-bit A/D conversion modules (Part # NI-9205) and a GPS time sync module (Part # NI-9467).
 Illuminance and GPS time data are sampled at 200 Hz.
-Any offset in the illuminance measurements made by each sensor is removed for each vehicle approach using the average obtained from 1 second of data after the vehicle has passed the measurement location.
+Any offset in the illuminance measurements made by each sensor is removed for each vehicle approach using the minimum ambient illumination from 1-5 seconds after the vehicle has passed the measurement location.